confluentinc/ksql/docs/tutorials/basics-ccloud.rst

 ..
 TODO: new screenshot

    .. image:: ../img/ccloud-ksql-select-from-users-query.png
-      :alt: Screenshot of a KSQL SELECT query in Confluent Control Center
+      :alt: Screenshot of a KSQL SELECT query in Confluent Cloud
       :align: center

    The **Query Results** pane displays query status information, like